Which Of The Following Is An Example Of Human Capital

 Skills and Productivity

 Skills are another critical component of human capital.
-As technology advances, the demand for skilled workers increases.
-Individuals with specialized skills are more productive and can command higher wages.
+On top of that, as technology advances, the demand for skilled workers increases.
+Still, individuals with specialized skills are more productive and can command higher wages.
 Investing in skills development programs is essential for ensuring that the workforce has the skills needed to meet the demands of the modern economy.

 Innovation and Entrepreneurship